Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Numerical Results

-In contrast, the \cMuzawa{} preconditioners require around 4--5 times more iterations to reach convergence, and the iteration counts exhibit more significant growth.
-With each refinement of the problem (increasing the problem size by $2\times$), an additional 2--4 iterations are needed in \cMuzawa{}.
-Despite the substantial difference in iteration counts between \cMuzawa{} and \cMphHLO{}, the overall runtime of \cMuzawa{} is only 20--30\% slower for structured problems and 40--50\% slower for unstructured problems.
-The improvement in performance of \cMphHLO{} for unstructured problems can be attributed to the increased number of \cMuzawa{} iterations required for convergence compared to the decrease in \cMphHLO{} iterations.
-It is important to note that each iteration of \cMphHLO{} has a relative cost 3--4 times higher than a single iteration of \cMuzawa{}.
-We expect that the smaller number of iterations in \cMphHLO{} will lead to additional performance improvement on parallel architectures, where the cost of synchronization operations, such as inner products, begins to grow due to communication overhead.
+In contrast, the \cMBTP{} preconditioners require around 4--5 times more iterations to reach convergence, and the iteration counts exhibit more significant growth.
+With each refinement of the problem (increasing the problem size by $2\times$), an additional 2--4 iterations are needed in \cMBTP{}.
+Despite the substantial difference in iteration counts between \cMBTP{} and \cMphHLOVanka{}, the overall solve time of \cMBTP{} is only 10--30\% slower for structured problems and 30--40\% slower for unstructured problems.
+However, compared to \cMphHLOLSC{}, this relative solve time of \cMBTP{} is 50--65\% slower for structured problems and 60--70\% for unstructured grids.
+This 1.5--2$\times$ improvement in time to solution over \cMphHLOVanka{} suggests better solve-phase cost-effectiveness in using \cMphHLOLSC{} for \ptwoponedisc{} discretizations, which is supported by the relative solve phase timings per iteration.
+The last column of~\cref{fig:sv_results} examines the relative total times to solution, including multigrid setup and solve phase timings.
+These plots are similar to the relative solve phase timings, but the values are shifted upwards relative to the \cMBTP{} line.
+This upward shift indicates that the relative setup phase for the DC solvers is longer than for \cMBTP{}.
+As a result, \cMphHLOVanka{} outperforms \cMBTP{} only in the unstructured case, while \cMphHLOLSC{} still outperforms \cMBTP{} in all cases.
+It is important to note that the timing results associated with the setup and solve phases are highly dependent on the implementation of relaxation setup and solution phase kernels.
+These timings are expected to vary depending on the specific implementation and the compute architecture.

 Our results demonstrate the effectiveness of the \cMphHLO{} preconditioner for solving systems discretized using the \ptwoponedisc{} discretizations.
 These findings validate the capabilities of our approach and offer valuable guidance for selecting optimal parameter values when utilizing the solver.
-Importantly, the comparison with the \cMuzawa{} method reveals the superiority of our approach in terms of iteration count and runtime.
+Importantly, the comparison with the \cMBTP{} method reveals the superiority of our approach in terms of iteration count and runtime, with the \cMphHLOLSC{} showing promising performance improvements over Vanka-based monolithic AMG preconditioners.